RasPatrick55-dev/JBRAVO_Screener/docs/runbook.md

 Adjust the UTC offset when daylight saving changes; the executor always normalises to America/New_York internally.

+### Pre-Market Autopilot

+Trade execution opens positions only within the 07:00–09:30 America/New_York window when `time_window=premarket`.
+In UTC that window spans **12:00–14:30** during Eastern Standard Time (EST, UTC−5) and **11:00–13:30** during Eastern Daylight Time (EDT, UTC−4).
+Schedulers should apply the appropriate offset when running on cron-like systems.

 ## Pipeline & Dashboard Guarantees